ruchiradhar/performance_compass/README.md

 Important steps in setting up and planning a repository:

-1. Create environment with requirements.txt
+1. Create venv environment with requirements.txt
 2. Initial setup with setup.py
 3. Implement logging
 4. Implement exception handling

-git init